pymupdf/PyMuPDF/docs/faq.rst

 How to :index:`Extract Tables <pair: extract; table>` from Documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you see a table in a document, you are not normally looking at something like an embedded Excel or other identifyable object.
+If you see a table in a document, you are not normally looking at something like an embedded Excel or other identifiable object.
 It usually is just text, formatted to appear as appropriate.

 Extracting a tabular data from such a page area therefore means that you must find a way to **(1)** graphically indicate table and column borders, and **(2)** then extract text based on this information.